coder12341/qr-tools/README.md

 # qr-tools
 QR-Code Scanner and Generator

-\n
-Scan and generate qr-codes easily.
+# Scan and generate qr-codes easily